-Learning Outcome: 02.02.03 Compare the relative strengths of ionic, covalent, and hydrogen
+Learning Outcome: 02.02.03 Compare the relative strengths of ionic, covalent, and hydrogen makes lipids nonreactive with water.

-- 66) Which type of bond formation is responsible for the properties of water?
+- 65) Which type of bond formation is responsible for the properties of lipids?

 - A) hydrogen

 - B) polar covalent

 - C) ionic

 - D) nonpolar covalent

-- E) None of these bonds play a role in the properties of water.
+- E) None of these bonds plays a role in the properties of water.